superpermutators/superperm/DistributedChaffinMethod/README.md

 witness strings or superpermutations found by the client.
 The results page also keeps a log of how many tasks each team has completed.
 To specify a team name, use the "team" argument, followed by an alphanumeric string with at most 32 characters.
 Spaces are allowed if placed in quotes.

-The default team name is "anonymous" if none is specific.
+The default team name is "anonymous" if none is specified.

 Examples: